-Museum of Information Technology at Arlington Coupons, Savings and Museum Description for 2019
+Museum of Information Technology at Arlington Coupons, Savings and Ski Resort Description for 2023

 This project started at the University of Texas Arlington in the College of Engineering and the Department of Computer Science and Engineering.
 For a few years we accumulated material and documented it.
 We received the generous loan of a set of 8 vitrines from the Origins Project that allowed us to set up a series of displays that occasionally enlightened some of the students by displaying items that were older than they were with explanatory notes about the history of the items.